lily-x/combinatorial-rmab/README.md

 # Combinatorial restless bandits

-This code implements and evaluates algorithms for the paper [**Reinforcement learning with combinatorial actions for coupled restless bandits**]() which appeared at the International Conference on Learning Representations (ICLR 2025).
+This code implements and evaluates algorithms for the paper [**Reinforcement learning with combinatorial actions for coupled restless bandits**](https://arxiv.org/abs/2503.01919) by Lily Xu, Bryan Wilder, Elias B. Khalil, and Milind Tambe which appeared at the International Conference on Learning Representations (ICLR 2025).
 In this paper we consider reinforcement learning (RL) with combinatorial actions, specifically for restless bandits.

 Typical restless bandits assume a simple budget constraint, which allow planning to be decoupled across each arm to learn an optimal policy for each arm separately, then using a simple threshold-based heuristic to select the optimal action.